Low Cost Weight loss Surgery in India

-A complete diet history of all diet attempts.
+- A complete history of all diet attempts.

-Foods you like and those you can not tolerate.
+- Food you like and that you cannot tolerate.

 Start making important changes in eating and exercise habits.
-Doing this can help prepare you for the life changes that you will need to make after surgery.
+Doing this can help prepare you for the life changes that you will need to do after the surgery.
 These are some of the necessary dietary and behavioral changes that you need to start: